How to choose your wedding dress?

 Wear nude underwear, heels close to your wedding height and minimal makeup on necklines.
 Come with 1 or 2 trusted guests — too many opinions can cloud your own feeling.

 In the fitting room, go step by step: silhouette first, fabric second, details last.
-Note how you feel walking and sitting, not only in the mirror.
+A dress should be judged standing, seated and in motion: a fabric may fall beautifully in front of a mirror but pull at the bodice, weigh on the shoulders or restrict walking.
 See our fitting in Cannes page for more.

 Body shape and cut